deephaven/deephaven-core/demo/web/src/main/notebooks/Python_AI/01 Deephaven with SciKit-Learn.md

 ## Import the data

-We will now import our data into Deephaven as a Pandas dataframe and as a table.
-The Iris dataset is available at the URL in the `read_csv` line of the code blow, along with a variety of other places (even SciKit-Learn has it built in).
+Let's import our data into Deephaven as a Pandas DataFrame and as a table.
+The Iris dataset is available at the URL in the `read_csv` line of the code below, along with a variety of other places (even SciKit-Learn has it built in).

 ```python
 iris_raw = read_csv("https://media.githubusercontent.com/media/deephaven/examples/main/Iris/csv/iris.csv")